tiagob/create-full-stack/packages/cfs-template-apollo-server-express-auth0/template.PRODUCTION.md

 pulumi up --yes
 ```

-🎉 Congrats!
-Your full stack is deployed on AWS and Auth0.
+🎉 _Congrats!
+Your full stack is deployed on AWS and Auth0._

 <!-- @remove-pulumi-aws-end -->
 <!-- @remove-github-actions-begin -->

 ## {STEP_NUMBER}.
 CI/CD

-**You must deploy the production stack from your local machine first before deploying from GitHub Actions or you'll encounter https://github.com/pulumi/pulumi/issues/2097**
+**You must deploy the production stack from your local machine first before deploying from GitHub Actions or you'll encounter [pulumi/issues/2097](https://github.com/pulumi/pulumi/issues/2097)**

 Create a Pulumi access token from the Pulumi [Access Tokens Page](https://app.pulumi.com/account/tokens).